kids encyclopedia robot

 In May 2000, Murdoch was appointed chairman and chief executive of News Corporation's ailing Asian satellite service Star Television, which at the time was losing £100 million a year, and he moved to Hong Kong.

 In February 2003, Murdoch became a director of BSkyB.
 Later that year, he controversially became CEO of BSkyB, in which News Corporation owns a controlling minority stake.
-His appointment sparked accusations of nepotism, with some commentators and shareholders feeling that the job had not been opened to outsiders and that Murdoch was too young and inexperienced to run one of the UK's top companies (upon appointment he was by far the youngest chief executive of a FTSE 100 company).
+His appointment sparked accusations of nepotism, with some commentators and shareholders feeling that the job had not been opened to outsiders and that Murdoch was too young and inexperienced to run one of the UK's top companies He was an executive vice-president of News Corporation (t(controlling shareholder of BSkyB) and served on the board of directors of News Datacom and of News Corporation.

 Following the surprise resignation of his brother Lachlan Murdoch from his executive positions at News Corporation in July 2005, James was viewed as his father's heir-apparent.